MicrosoftDocs/windows-dev-docs/hub/apps/develop/security/windows-hello-login.md

                 {
                     // Windows Hello is not set up, so inform the user WindowsHelloStatus.Background = new SolidColorBrush(Windows.UI.Color.FromArgb(255, 50, 170, 207));
-                    WindowsHelloStatusText.Text = "Windows Hello is not set up!\n" +
-                        "Please go to Windows Settings and set up a PIN to use it.";
+                    WindowsHelloStatusText.Text = $"Windows Hello is not set up!{Environment.NewLine}Please go to Windows Settings and set up a PIN to use it.";
-                    WindowsHelloSignInButton.IsEnabled = false;
+                    LoginButton.IsEnabled = false;
                 }
             }
         }